 Machu Picchu is a once in a lifetime trip you will never forget.
 I travelled to Peru on my second visit to South America in search of mystery and intrigue.
 It is just as you would imagine it to be and a great trip for the curious traveller.
 The site exists in the clouds, making it an ethereal escape for active travellers.

 10. Torres Del Paine, Chile

-Torres Del Paine in the South of Chile is one of the most hiked routes in the world – and it’s not hard to see why!
+Torres Del Paine in the South of Chile is one of the most hiked routes in the world.
+Just one look at that view and it isn’t hard to see why!
 The ‘W’ trek lasts 4 days and offers travellers some of the best scenery you will find the world over.

 Late last year I was searching for an underrated destination.
 As much as I love heading to popular places that have earned a name for themselves, I love destinations flying under the radar much more.
 So I booked a flight to Ethiopia.
 A few hours later, I landed in Ethiopia from Dubai.
 Let me just say that it did not disappoint!
 The place that stood out most to me was the Danakil Depression.
 Here you can walk on a volcano bubbling underneath the surface.
 It is also considered the hottest place on earth, making this a really unique adventure.

 When you think of Indonesia, you often think straight to Bali.
 But there is much more to this country made up of 18,307 islands.
 One of the most memorable views I found in Indonesia was in Komodo, a short flight from Bali.
 Here you can hike to an incredible viewpoint and take in the scenery.
 The real adventure is however found when you discover the Komodo dragons.
 This is the only place on the planet you’ll find them!